Physics-50/Module-1/docs/week1.md

  You should do part 1 before part 2. **You may find it helpful to attempt part 1 before your time in lab.**

 Part 1 is a sample calculation to ensure you are calculating $$\mu_s$$ and propagating the uncertainty correctly.
 The sample calculation will provide real time feedback.
 This is to ensure you know how to do the calculation before analyzing your data.
-It is not an honor code violation to make changes after receiving the feedback before submission.
+For this part (only) it is not an honor code violation to make changes after receiving the feedback and then resubmit.

 **Part 2: Post-lab analysis**